This post may include affiliate links; see our disclosure policy.

 Instructions

-- Place all ingredients in a food processor, add 2 tablespoons water, and blend until the mixture comes together into a dough that sticks together when you squeeze it (you may need to add an extra tablespoon or so of water depending on the texture of your dates).
+- Place all ingredients in a food processor, add 2 tablespoons water, and blend until the mixture comes together into a dough that sticks together when you squeeze it.
+You may need to add 1 to 2 more tablespoons of water depending on the texture of your dates to get the dough to hold together.

 - Line a 9″ loaf pan with parchment paper extending across both sides.
 Press the mixture into the pan and pack it down with your fingers (I like to use a small glass to roll over the top).
 Refrigerate at least 30 minutes, then cut into 8 square bars.
 Bars store refrigerated for up to 2 weeks.